Bear Mountain State Park: Hiking

 There are over 50 official trails covering 235 mi, featuring a wide range of difficulties and elevation changes.

 The first section of the Appalachian Trail, taking hikers from Bear Mountain south to the Delaware Water Gap, opened on October 7, 1923 and served as a pattern for the other sections of the trail developed independently by local and regional organizations and later by the federal government.
 The Bear Mountain Zoo, through which the Appalachian Trail passes, is the lowest elevation on the 2100 mi trail.
 There are 6 mi of the AT located in the park.
 In 2010, sections of the AT within the park were rebuilt by the New York - New Jersey Trail Conference, with stone steps to handle the 500,000 annual hikers.
 The Manhattan skyline can be seen from the top of Bear Mountain.

 Cross country running

 Bear Mountain also regularly hosts cross country running events during the fall season.
-High school cross country teams compete on the 3.0 mi course, which mostly consists of paved walkways.
+High school cross country teams compete on the 3.0 mi course, which mostly consists of paved or rock walkways.
 Bear Mountain is the location for the County's Championship race as well as the Rockland County Alumni Race, run every year since 1983.